Rose22/simplemenu-es-de/README.md

 Great for handhelds and other devices with small greens, but it also works well on big things like computer monitors and big handhelds like the steam deck!

+Works across all aspect ratios.
+Super small filesize, so it's a very fast download.

 Some examples of how you can make it look:

 <img width="1392" alt="image" src="https://github.com/Rose22/simplemenu-es-de/assets/16426885/0ac35f8d-7961-430c-a5a9-0d92cc21612f">